Weaving in Ends And Yarn Tails

 Weaving in ends

-Take your tapestry needle and push it up through a couple of the purl bumps as in first photo.
-Then skip the very next purl bump and put needle into the one beside it.
-Push down through first loop and down into the loop underneath it as well (2nd photo)
+Next, skip the very next purl bump and put needle into the one beside it.
+Push down through loop and down into the loop underneath it as well

 Weave in yarn tails and ends

-It will look something like the photo on the left.
-Next, on the right photo there's an arrow pointing to the next stitch.
+Next, there's an arrow pointing to next stitch.
 Skip that bump and put needle into stitch beside it.

-Push up slanting needle a little so it goes into the same stitch as the yarn is in at the top.
+Push up needle so it goes into same stitch as the yarn is in at the top.
 This way you are kind of making figure '8's.

 Weave in yarn tails and ends

-The left photo shows what it'll look like.
-With tapestry needle skip next bump and go into the one beside it and push through and down slanting needle a bit to get the needle into the loop with the woven yarn already in it (at the bottom).
-See photo on right.
+Next, skip next bump, go into loop beside it and push through and down to get the needle into the loop with the yarn already in it at the bottom.

 Weave in yarn tails and ends